 Ask any restauranteur and they’ll tell you the same thing.
 The industry is changing – and changing fast.
 Good food and friendly service will always be cornerstones in the foodservice industry, but it’s just not enough anymore.

+Convenience continues to drive purchasing decisions.
 Today’s consumers are time-strapped, tech-savvy and value-conscious.
 They are accustomed to using technology to simplify their lives and they want their dining solutions to be just as fast, flexible and convenient as the rest of their purchasing decisions.
 Convenience is so important, in fact, that it was listed as a top dining-out concern by a full 82% of consumers surveyed in Mintel’s Global Food and Drink Trends 2019 report.

 Millennials and Generation Z, that is, people currently under 35 years old, will represent six out of ten people on the planet in 2020.
 Understanding who they are and how they differ from previous generations is absolutely essential to any restaurant that wants to survive the coming decades.

 The younger generations are hyperconnected and see technology not just as a means to simplify their lives, but as an integral part of their existence.
-Not only will they use technology to find a restaurant online, they will also expect to be able to place their order via an app or POS system, arrange delivery through a third-party provider, and pay using their phone.
+Not only will they use technology to find a restaurant online, but they will also expect to be able to place their order via an app or POS system, arrange delivery through a third-party provider, and pay using their phone.